 By following these steps, organizations can successfully introduce ITIL service portfolio management and ensure their services are managed efficiently and effectively.Introducing #ITIL service portfolio management can be a complex process, requiring significant effort & dedication from stakeholders.
 This article shares 5 steps to success. #ITSM #ServiceDesk Click To Tweet

-The relationship between problem management and service portfolio management
+The relationship with problem management

 ITIL service portfolio management is an important component of ITIL best practices, as it helps IT organizations manage their services’ life cycle.
 A crucial part of this process is the close relationship between problem management and ITIL service portfolio management.